Facts and figures about SCNM

 Complaints to the Higher Learning Commission

-The HLC has established a clear distinction between individual grievances and complaints that appear to involve broad institutional practices.
-Where a complaint does raise issues regarding the institution’s ongoing ability to meet the Criteria of Accreditation, the HLC forwards the complaint to the institution and requests a formal response.
-For instructions on how to file a complaint, and information the complaint process, visit the HLC website.
-For further information, contact:
+The Commission has established a clear distinction between individual grievances and complaints that appear to involve broad institutional practices.
+Where a complaint does raise issues regarding the institution’s ongoing ability to meet the Criteria of Accreditation, the Commission forwards the complaint to the institution and requests a formal response.
+HLC Contact information:

 Higher Learning Commission